The dictionaries

 click on the word and obtain the example(s).
 These references (and the English

-translations) were omitted when you gave the word through the push-button [full
+translations) were left out when you gave the word through the push-button

 As explained in [Guide]How to use